David McCullough, Pulitzer-winning historian, dies at 89

 Beyond his books, the handsome, white-haired McCullough may have had the most recognizable presence of any historian, his fatherly baritone known to fans of PBS’s “The American Experience” and Ken Burns’ epic “Civil War” documentary.
 “Hamilton” author Ron Chernow once called McCullough “both the name and the voice of American history,” while on Monday Burns tweeted that McCullough was a friend and “gifted teacher” to him.

 McCullough’s celebrations of the American past also led to the toughest criticism against him — that affection turned too easily to romanticization.
-His 2019 book “The Pioneers” was faulted for minimizing the atrocities committed against Native Americans as 19th century settlers moved westward.
-In earlier works, he was accused him of avoiding the harder truths about Truman, Adams and others and of placing storytelling above analysis.
+His 2019 book “The Pioneers” was faulted for minimizing the atrocities committed against Native Americans as 19th-century settlers moved westward.
+In earlier works, he was accused of avoiding the harder truths about Truman, Adams, and others and of placing storytelling above analysis.

 “McCullough’s specific contribution has been to treat large-scale historical biography as yet another genre of spectatorial appreciation, an exercise in character recognition, a reliable source of edification and pleasant uplift,” Sean Wilentz wrote in The New Republic in 2001.
 Interviewed that same year by The Associated Press, McCullough responded to criticism that he was too soft by saying that “some people not only want their leaders to have feet of clay, but to be all clay.”